girikgarg8/Playing-with-Databases/Lecture-7/README.md

 In such a case, it is said that X-->Y and X-->Z. (Read as, X multi-determines Y and X multi-determines Z)

+Practically speaking, multi-valued dependency arises when we club different many to many relations in a table, as an example, there is a many to many relationship between employee and project, and employee and hobby.
+If all these three attributes are combined into a single relation, we'll have a multi-valued dependency.

 Let's understand with the help of the following example:

 ![Table-not-in-4NF](./assets/Table-not-in-4NF.png)